Have you ever thought of having a pet in your life?

 Health benefits of having a pet

-It has been scientifically proven that having a pet is good for your health.
+They have scientifically proven that having a pet is good for your health.
 It has a positive influence on your blood pressure and your cholesterol levels.
 As your dog takes you on regular walks, it is good for both of you.
 Getting out of the house for some fresh air and sunshine is beneficial.

 Are you often sick?
 Then it might be time to get a pet.
 It will strengthen your immune system, which is quite amazing.
 Pets expose us to new germs and we learn how to fight that and strengthen our immune system.

 Cats and dogs will save you from depression as they make you live a routine.
 You cannot let yourself go.
-Those big eyes demanding food, care and attention will keep you busy so no time for getting depressed.
+Those enormous eyes demanding food, care and attention will keep you busy so no time for getting depressed.

 Your children should grow up in the company of pets.
 They will develop empathy and learn to care for living beings.
 Often children with pets develop an understanding which grown-ups might lack.